dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 ## setup

-There are lots of boilerplate codes.
-We don't need it, so remove all the codes for now.
-Make `components.cairo` and `systmems.cairo` files blank.
+The project comes with a lot of boilerplate codes.
+Clear them all.
+Make sure both `components.cairo` and `systems.cairo` files are empty.

-Keep `lib.cairo` only the following codes:
+In `lib.cairo`, retain only:

 ```rust,ignore
 mod components;